 When you pick the right suite of tools, you're on your way to marketing your law firm successfully.
 But they won’t solve scaling your marketing efforts on their own.

 Many lawyers already wear too many hats and find themselves overwhelmed with marketing tasks.
-You can Focus more on winning cases and less on optimizing your marketing by hiring a team of law firm marketing professionals.
+You can focus more on winning cases and less on optimizing your marketing by hiring a team of experts in law firm marketing.

 A legal marketing expert knows how to get the most out of these tools for you and will understand the nuances in the legal industry that a generalist glosses over.